gardener/documentation/website/documentation/getting-started/shoots/_index.md

 ![](./images/basic_configurations_2.png)

 Start by selecting the infrastructure you want to use.
-The choice will be mapped to a "cloudprofile" that contains provider specific information like the available (actual) OS images, zones and regions or machine types.
+The choice will be mapped to a cloud profile that contains provider specific information like the available (actual) OS images, zones and regions or machine types.

-Each data plane runs in an infrastructure account owned by the end-user.
+Each data plane runs in an infrastructure account owned by the end user.
 By selecting the infrastructure secret, the user grants Gardener access to the respective account to create / manage resources.

 {{% alert color="info"  title="Note" %}}
 Changing the account after the creation of a cluster is not possible.
 The credentials can be updated with a new key or even user but have to stay within the same account.